You’ve heard “cash is king”—but in 2025, that crown has long since been passed on.

 Encouraging other payment methods

-If you want to continue accepting digital payments minus the heavy credit card processing fees, encourage your customers to make payments through debit cards, digital wallets, or automated clearing house (ACH).
+If you want to continue accepting digital payments minus the heavy credit card processing fees, you can also encourage your customers to make payments through debit cards, digital wallets, or automated clearing house (ACH).

 Debit cards have a different payment processing fee model that’s generally cheaper than credit card fees.
 For example, you’ll notice credit cards have a convenience fee, but debit cards don’t.
 They also have fewer risks than credit cards, hence why they’re cheaper to process.